dmerejkowsky/blog/content/post/0063-let-s-build-chuck-norris-part-3-a-c-wrapper.md

 C is kind like the lingua franca of programming languages.
 Many languages implementations are themselves *written* in C, and almost all of them know how to call C code.
 (Ofter this is called using a *Foreign Function Interface*, or FFI for short.

-Our goal with the Chuck Norris project is to use our library in a lot of various situations (such as in an iOS or Android application), so why did not we write the chucknorris library is C?
+Our goal with the Chuck Norris project is to use our library in a lot of various situations (such as in an iOS or Android application), so why did we not write the chucknorris library in C?

 Well, C++ has many advantages compared to C: